rivoric/dapp-catalog/README.md

 # dapp-catalog
-Dockerised apache postrgres and php catalog application
+Dockerised catalog application written in php and using a postrgres database.
+This is is a learning aid!